brotandgames/ciao/README.md

 State is stored in an internal SQLite database located in `db/sqlite/production.sqlite3`.

-*NOTE: Prior to version 1.1.0 the database was located in `db/` (missing sqlite subfolder).
+*Note: Prior to version 1.1.0 the database was located in `db/` (missing sqlite subfolder).
 From 1.1.0 onwards the location is `db/sqlite/` to enable docker to use a volume.*

 ### Backup